flathub-infra/documentation/docs/02-for-app-authors/12-linter.md

 The [desktop file](https://docs.flatpak.org/en/latest/conventions.html#desktop-files)
 has a empty `Exec=` key.

-Although this gets rewritten to a fallback by flatpak during installation an `Exec` key with a value should be present for compatibility.
+Although this gets rewritten to a fallback by Flatpak during installation an `Exec` key with a value should be present for compatibility.

 ### desktop-file-low-quality-category